 For those who don't know already, shiny Pokémon are rare, alternately colored creatures that appear in the Pokémon series.
 Sometimes shinies are super obvious, like the case of the sheep Pokémon Wooloo whose normal form has white fleece but has a shiny variant with black fleece.
 However, others are far more subtle, like how a shiny Pikachu only has a slightly different shade of yellow.

 Usually, your chances of running into a shiny Pokemon are 1/4096, which makes spotting one unlikely.
+However, some tricks can increase your chances up to 1/100.
 Pokémon Sword and Shield also introduced "super shiny" Pokémon that are even rarer.
 Luckily, you don't have to stick with those low chances as there are several ways to boost the likelihood of seeing a shiny.
+Even, for instance, purchasing the Sword and Shield Expansion Pass increases your chances quite a bit.
 Here's how to catch shiny Pokémon in Sword and Shield, including those super rare square shinies.

 - Unlike Let's Go, Pikachu!, and Let's Go, Eevee!, you can't tell if a Pokémon is shiny when you're walking around.
 You must engage it in a battle to tell if it's shiny.

 - Unlike previous games, you cannot get a shiny starter.
 Don't try to soft-restart your game; it will just be a waste of time.